socketstream/socketstream/CONTRIBUTING.md

 To submit an issue please use [SocketStream issue tracker](https://github.com/socketstream/socketstream/issues).

 ## Contributing to Source Code
-We would love for you to contribute to SocketStream source code it even better.
+We would love for you to contribute to SocketStream to make it even better.
-To disscuss Minor or Major changes please use [Google Group](https://groups.google.com/d/forum/socketstream) or [SocketStream issue tracker](https://github.com/socketstream/socketstream/issues)
+To discuss changes please use the [SocketStream issue tracker](https://github.com/socketstream/socketstream/issues)

 ### Installation Dependencies
-Before you can contribute to SocketStream, you need to install or configure the following dependencies on your machine:
+Before you can contribute to SocketStream, you'll need to install or configure the following dependencies on your machine:

-* Git - control version system ([GitHub istalling guide](http://help.github.com/mac-git-installation))
+* Git - control version system ([GitHub installing guide](http://help.github.com/mac-git-installation))
-* [Node.js](http://nodejs.org/), usually we use latest version of Node.js, but it's alwas better to check the current version in the [package.json](https://github.com/socketstream/socketstream/blob/master/package.json).
+* [Node.js](http://nodejs.org/), usually we use the latest version of Node.js, but it's always better to check the current version in the [package.json](https://github.com/socketstream/socketstream/blob/master/package.json).

 ### Working with source code